 We started with a walk from Piazza Sant’ Oronzo where after greetings and mutual love for Italy, I was told about Saint Oronzo- the patron saint of Lecce.

 We then went to one of the most acclaimed bars of the town – Bar Avio where I was privileged to try the famous “Caffe in Ghiaccio” -coffee with sweet almond iced milk.
 Absolutely delizio!

-Owned by two brothers from Napoli, Pizza & Co is where they pour their heart into the food.
-Trust me I have had a lot of pizzas in Italy and otherwise, but nothing beats this one.
-I am salivating just thinking about it.
+Towards the end of our 3 hour walk was a HUGE surprise.
+Food of course!
+A big slice of pizza from Pizza & Co– one of the highest rate places of Lecce.
+Owned by two brothers from Napoli, Pizza & Co is where their love for food is poured on the late.
+I have had a lot of pizzas in Italy and otherwise, but nothing beats this one.
+I am salivating just thinking about it!